What are internal controls and who is responsible for them?

 What are internal auditors looking for?

-Internal auditors are primarily concerned with compliance with policies and the proper deployment of internal controls.
-Tufts’ policies are designed to help ensure its employees comply with applicable laws and regulations and operate their areas of responsibility efficiently.
-By following these policies, we help protect the University from unnecessary risks and ensure sound business practices are consistent throughout the University.
+Internal auditors are primarily concerned about compliance with an organization’s policies and procedures, risk assessment and the proper design of internal controls.
+Tufts’ policies and procedures are designed to help ensure its employees comply with applicable laws and regulations and operate their areas of responsibility efficiently and in alignment with the University’s key objectives.
+As internal auditors, we are looking for opportunities to help management mitigate operating, financial and compliance risks that could affect their areas of responsibility and ensure sound business practices are consistently observed throughout the University.
+We also look for gaps in policies and procedures that could raise fraud risk and make recommendations to improve controls that will help prevent or detect fraudulent activities.

 Can a department/unit request an audit?

 Yes.
-We take requests for audit work, although our ability to perform the audit may be affected by our staffing levels, annual audit plan, or year-end deadlines.
-Nevertheless, if you are concerned about an area in your department, we will try to schedule time for a review.
+We take requests for audit engagements, although scheduling to perform the audit may be affected by our staffing levels, annual audit plan, or year-end deadlines.
+Nevertheless, if you are concerned about an area in your department, we will usually do our utmost to accommodate your request.

 What does a typical internal audit include?